-These principles are the foundation of J. Dyhr Capital's SRI analyses and strategies, and have put us at the vanguard of advisory firms specializing in SRI throughout Santa Barbara and the Santa Ynez Valley.
+These principles are the foundation of J. Dyhr Capital's SRI analyses and strategies, and have put us at the vanguard of advisory firms specializing in SRI throughout Solvang, Santa Barbara, and the Santa Ynez Valley.

-Our commitment to SRI is supported by the incomparable analytical data provided directly to us by Chicago's Morningstar Inc., the leader in evaluating how well the companies in an investment fund’s portfolio are managing the environmental, social, and governance—or ESG—investing factors relevant to their industries. .
+Our commitment to socially responsible investing (SRI) as an element of sound financial planning is supported by the incomparable analytical data provided directly to us by Chicago's Morningstar Inc., the leader in evaluating how well the companies in an investment fund’s portfolio are managing the environmental, social, and governance—or ESG—investing factors relevant to their industries. .

 At J. Dyhr Capital, we carefully assess SRI opportunities against the Morningstar Sustainability Rating to assure our clients' investment objectives are met and supported by intelligent, independent perspectives.